AlexanderSchneier/PyHazards/docs/source/implementation.rst

 - **Example Scripts**: Please provide an example script in the ``examples/`` folder demonstrating how to run your code.
 This will significantly speed up our code review process.

-By following these guidelines, you can seamlessly integrate your custom attack or defense strategies into PyGIP.
+By following these guidelines, you can seamlessly integrate your custom attack or defense strategies into PyHazard.
 Happy coding!